denvermadsen/confident-story-point-velocity/README.md

 Calculates the story point velocity at confidence level.

-Prerequisite packages:
+#### Prerequisite packages

 - ts-node

+#### Input

-Input: story points each sprint, followed by the desired confidence level.
+Story points each sprint, followed by the desired confidence level.

+#### Example

-Example: the following command will output the number of story points we can complete with 90% confidence, if over 3 sprints we finished 3, 4 and 5 story points:
+The following command will output the number of story points we can complete with 90% confidence, if over 3 sprints we finished 3, 4 and 5 story points:

-ts-node velocity.ts 4 5 6 .9
+`ts-node velocity.ts 4 5 6 .9`